Dennis Trident 3: Gearbox

 For original Euro 2 Cummins M11 Units, the options of gearbox included Voith DIWA 863.3/864.3/864.3E and ZF Ecomat 5HP590.

 For later Euro 3 Cummins ISMe/ISM Units, the options of gearbox included Voith DIWA 864.3E and ZF Ecomat 2 5HP602C.

 The prototypes

 Six prototype Dennis Trident 3 chassis were built in 1996.

-The first Trident 3 chassis was delivered to Alexander in late 1996 and received a body with the front resembled to R-type design, as the ALX500 front design was not yet ready.
-It was retained by Dennis as a development vehicle.
-In 2005, it was converted to open top and sold for promotion of British newspaper The Sun.
-The prototype was sold to a buyer in Hong Kong in October 2019.
+The first Trident 3 chassis was assembled in late 1996 with a Alexander body featuring an R-type front end, as the ALX500 design was not yet ready.
+This prototype was retained by Dennis as a development vehicle and tested extensively over eighteen weeks at the Millbrook Proving Ground in Bedfordshire, England.
+In 2005, the prototype was converted to open top and sold as a promotional vehicle for the British tabloid newspaper The Sun, later being sold to a buyer in Hong Kong in October 2019.

-The other 5 were all delivered to Hong Kong, two went to Kowloon Motor Bus and three to Citybus.
+The other 5 were all delivered to Hong Kong, with two delivered to Kowloon Motor Bus and three to Citybus.